Arthrimus/Saturn_Controller_Demux/README.md

 Buttonmap selection is saved to the EEPROM so it stays selected after powering off.

-# Select Button
+# Coin Button

-Since the Saturn pad doesn't have a select button I have implemented a software solution that can be access by pressing the following button combination: SELECT = X + Y + Z + START or L + R + START
+Since the Saturn pad doesn't have a select button I have implemented a software solution for adding coins.
+There are 3 different coin mappings that can be toggled by holding L & R for 5 seconds.
+Simply toggle through them until you find the one you like best.
+The options are as follows

+ - L + R + START = COIN
+ - L = COIN
+ - R = COIN

+I've also added a combination that doesn't use the shoulder buttons since some users may not have access to them (custom arcade stick users for example)
+COIN = X + Y + Z + START

 # EXPEREMENTAL BUTTON REMAPPING AND AUTOFIRE